OxfordSemantic/AdvancedWorkshop/2_1-Aggregation/2_1-Aggregation.md

 Want to calculate the sum total of a property or count the number of objects in a class?

-For example, you may use an aggregation statement to count all people who work for a each company in your data.

 Aggregation is the key!

+For example, how many reviews does each of my products have?
+What is their average star rating?

 <br>
 <br>